Updated July 2021. Originally published on August 29, 2019.

 The program, called Aloha (Active Learning Office Hours and Assignments), brings students together to work in small groups, either in person or via video chat.

 Students say that the program not only facilitates friendships between students, but also helps them feel more connected to the course and more confident, according to Lehman.
-In fact, this year, students who were required to participate in Aloha earned an average of 70% on the final exam—a grade nine percentage points higher than students who weren’t required to participate in the program earned last year.
+In fact, in 2019, students who were required to participate in Aloha earned an average of 70% on the final exam—a grade nine percentage points higher than students who weren’t required to participate in the program earned last year.